pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

+CSV file format is a very common way of storing large datasets in a simple and portable format.
+Also since it is plain text, it is very easy to make such a file programmatically in an application.
+There are libraries around for such tasks but if you want to customize it is better to write your own implementation for full control.

 ### What is a CSV file and why we use it
 A (**C**omma **S**eperated **V**alue) CSV file is a plain text file which holds data in table format.
 Each line is like a row in a table, and columns are seperated by a comma, hence the name comma sepeated value.